jrached/dynus_setup/README.md

 Once that's done, we can setup the docker container.

-1. Copy and paste the following code to a terminal window to create the build content directory, copy necessary files there, and git clone this repo.
+1. Copy and paste the following code to a terminal window to create the build context directory, copy necessary files there, and git clone this repo.

 ```sh
 mkdir -p ~/docker/build_context &&